- Home

 -

-If a default judgment is entered against you, your license will be suspended and you will be required to pay a civil penalty in order to reinstate your license.
+If a default judgment is entered against you, the conviction will be reported to the motor vehicle division and sanction/penalty will be imposed.
+Failure to pay the fine will result in your case being referred to collections and additional penalties will be assessed. .
 Any request to set aside a default judgment must be filed in writing and must show good cause.

 - What can I do if I cannot make it on time for a court appearance?